matter-labs/era-observability/README.md

 This repository contains a Docker compose setup that is prepared to work with a local ZKsync deployment.
 All the ports are pre-configured to match the default port layout of local ZKsync configuration.

+The configuration is capable of collecting Prometheus metrics, Opentelemetry traces, and Opentelemetry logs.

 The setup can be launched via:

 ```
 docker compose up -d
 ```

+The grafana will be available at [http://localhost:3000](http://localhost:3000).

 Alternatively the dashboards can be imported as-is via the Grafana JSON importer.

 > Note: some panels might be empty, depending on whether you are running a full Hyperchain or External Node.

+## Infrastructure overview

+The docker compose configures the following services:

+- Prometheus.
+Configured to scrape data from all the main ZKsync components.
+[Configuration](./etc/prometheus/prometheus.yml).
+- Pushgateway.
+Not used by default, and not recommended to use, but still configured.
+May be useful when working with one-shot jobs locally.
+- Quickwit.
+Collects logs and traces.
+Works with default configuration.
+- Opentelemetry-collector.
+A "proxy" for collecting OTLP logs from ZKsync components before sending them to Quickwit.
+  See [configuration](./etc/opentelemetry-collector/config.yaml) for more details on why is it needed.
+- Jaeger-query.
+Acts as a Grafana datasource for traces, but also has the UI on [http://localhost:16686/](http://localhost:16686/).
+- Grafana.
+Configured with Prometheus (metrics), Jaeger (traces), and Quickwit (logs) datasources, and automatically loads dashboards located in the [dashboards](./dashboards/) folder.
+[Configuration](./etc/grafana/).
+- Caddy.
+Acts as a reverse proxy for all the components.
+[Configuration](./etc/caddy/Caddyfile).

 ## Acknowledgments